JoonasHeinonen/Full-Stack-Open/readme.md

 ## In English:
 This contains my assignemnts for Fullstack Open course provided by University of Helsinki.
 This will include my learning journal in Finnish as well as the required assignments for each portion in this course.

+The completed assignemnts can be reviewed directly from commit history on the master branch in this Github repository.

 ## Assignments thus far pushed.
 * Part Zero ( Osa 0):
     * Assignment 1 (Done, but not required to be uploaded.)